legendarycode3/vending-machine-smart-contract/README.md

 ## Project Overview
 The `VendingMachine` smart contract is a blockchain-based inventory and payment system that simulates the functionality of a real-world vending machine.
-Users can purchase stocks/items by paying Ether, while the contract owner manages inventory through restocking and fund withdrawals, built on the Ethereum blockchain using Solidity.
+Users can purchase stocks/items by paying Ether, while the contract owner manages inventory through restocking and fund withdrawals.
+It is built on the Ethereum blockchain using Solidity.

 ## 📌 Features
 * ****Immutable Owner:**** The deployer becomes the owner permanently.